-&lt;sup>93 The CMA applied a decision rule approach to its assessment of unilateral effects in the supply of in-store groceries, online groceries and fuel in J Sainsbury's Plc/Asda Group Ltd.
+100 The CMA applied a decision rule approach to its assessment of unilateral effects in the supply of in-store groceries, online groceries and fuel in J Sainsbury's Plc/Asda Group Ltd.

-- 4.36 After a merger, it may become more attractive for the merger firms to restrict volumes, as they will benefit not only from the increased profits on their own volumes, but also the increased profits on the volumes of the other merger firm. - 4.37 Some factors may make horizontal unilateral effects more or less likely in the context of an undifferentiated market: - (a) Concentration of rivals.
+- 4.36 Mergers in undifferentiated product markets may give rise to unilateral effects.
+101 Without a merger, it is costly for one of the merger firms to cut its volumes, as it will lose the margins on the volumes it no longer sells.
+However, to the extent a volume reduction reduces total supply and results in an increase in market prices, the firm will earn greater profits on the volumes it continues to sell. - 4.37 After a merger, it may become more attractive for the merger firms to restrict volumes, as they will benefit not only from the increased profits on their own volumes, but also the increased profits on the volumes of the other merger firm. - 4.38 Some factors may make horizontal unilateral effects more or less likely in the context of an undifferentiated market: - (a) Concentration of rivals.
 Where the market is concentrated among few rivals, price increases may be more likely. - (b) Shares of supply.
 The merged entity may have a greater incentive to restrict volumes to the extent it has a large share of supply, as the benefits of a higher price would apply to a greater volume than would be the case for a smaller firm. - (c) Spare capacity of rivals.
 If rivals have spare capacity, they may be expected to respond to a reduction in volumes by expanding their own production.
 This may prevent an increase in price levels. - (d) The merger involves a marginal supplier.
 Suppliers that are less efficient earn lower margins, and therefore the loss from withholding volumes from a small and less profitable plant may be smaller. - (e) Competitive fringe.
 Firms that currently do not supply significant volumes, but could rapidly and profitably begin doing so if prices were to rise, may act as a constraint on prices.
 Evidence of firms actively monitoring prices, or evidence of entry or expansion in response to past price fluctuations, may be relevant to assessing the credibility of the competitive fringe as a constraint.
-When considering the constraint of a competitive fringe, the CMA may consider evidence on the reasons why they are currently not supplying significant volumes, and whether these may have implications for their ability to constrain the merged entity. - 4.38 Paragraphs 4.15 to 4.19, which related to third party entry and expansion and buyer power in differentiated markets, are also relevant to undifferentiated markets.
-As in differentiated markets, evidence of pre-existing market power is relevant to the assessment of unilateral effects in undifferentiated markets (see paragraph 4.11(a)).
+When considering the constraint of a competitive fringe, the CMA may consider evidence on the reasons why they are currently not supplying significant volumes, and whether these may have implications for their ability to constrain the merged entity.